VA Disability Ratings for Hodgkin’s Lymphoma

 Agent Orange is one of several herbicides, or “rainbow herbicides,” that were used during the Vietnam War era.
 Specifically, Agent Orange was a mixture of two different kinds of highly toxic chemicals: 2, 4-D and 2, 4, 5-T. The highly toxic dioxin contaminant known as 2, 3, 7, 8-TCDD is a byproduct that is produced by Agent Orange.
 Many veterans came into contact with Agent Orange, including those who served in areas other than Vietnam.

 The Agent Orange Act of 1991 created a presumption of service connection for veterans who served in specific times and locations and have developed certain conditions as a result of their exposure.
-Specifically, veterans who served in the following locations at the specified time periods are eligible for presumptive service connection:
+Then, in 2022, the Honoring Our Promise to Address Comprehensive Toxics Act (PACT Act) of 2021 expanded presumptions related to Agent Orange exposure to include additional locations and time periods.
+Specifically, veterans can be eligible to receive disability benefits on a presumptive basis if they had active military, naval, air, or space service in the following locations and time periods:

 Hodgkin’s lymphoma is one of the conditions eligible for presumptive service connection.
 Essentially, this should make it easier for veterans to secure benefits, as they do not have to prove a medical nexus between their condition and their military service.